ual/scraper2/README.md

 - Figure out what Craigslist's throttle thresholds are, and put rate limits into our scripts.
 On 5/6 they blocked my IP after requesting about 10,000 URLs over a few hours.

+- Add a filter to avoid requesting URLs for listings that we know from the results page are missing necessary variables like price or number of bedrooms.

 - Add docstrings and other proper code templating.

 - Deploy on Linux server.